truenas/documentation/content/Contributing/UITranslations.md

 Work from the last line of code in the file back up to the beginning.
 Start at the last line of the file, and check for a translation.
 Some files have no translations listed.
 In this instance, begin with the last line of the file.

 If the last line of the file contains a translation, scroll up (descending numerical order).
-You are looking to the next available line of code for which there is no language translation listed.
+Look for the next available line of code for which there is no language translation listed.
 Begin translating at this point.

 Some strings can use [ICU Message Format](https://formatjs.io/docs/core-concepts/icu-syntax/#plural-format) for pluralization.
 You can move tokens around and adjust them for your language.